shoelim/shoelim.github.io/_pages/dynamai.md

 <br>

 ## Contact
-For any enquiries and comments, please contact the research director (Prof. Soon Hoe Lim) via the email address: shlim AT kth DOT se.
+For any enquiries and comments, please contact the research director (Soon Hoe Lim) via the email address: shlim AT kth DOT se.